Herb Simon (businessman)

 Herbert Simon (born October 23, 1934) is an American real estate developer.
 He resides in Indianapolis, Indiana.
 He was educated at the City College of New York and is the owner of the Indiana Pacers, Indiana Fever, and chairman emeritus of the shopping mall developer Simon Property Group.
 In 2010, he purchased Kirkus Reviews.

-Forbes estimated his net worth to be around US $4.7 billion in early 2024.
+As of August 13, 2026, Forbes has estimated his net worth to be around US $7.8 billion.

 Early life and education

 He was born to a Jewish family in Williamsburg, Brooklyn and grew up in the Bronx, the son of Max and Mae Simon.
 His father was a tailor who had emigrated from Central Europe.
-His older brother is the late Melvin Simon.
-His oldest brother is the late Fred Simon, who was the longtime leasing director at Simon Property Group.
+His older brother is the late Fred Simon, who was the longtime leasing director at Simon Property Group.
+His oldest brother is the late Melvin Simon.
 Herbert Simon graduated from the City College of New York with a B.B.A. in Business.